The Resident (part fifteen)

 “Oh, you’re fine.
 Because I don’t know at all what you’re talking about.”

 “Pairing.
 Sticking.”
 She pulled a Chips Ahoy! bag from her duffle.
 “Open that.
 I’ve got a thermos of tea.
 Obviously, Wiss, I sit under billboards.
 When I was in college, I invented a project of recording moth populations… I was a Hort major, so it was adjacent.
-Game nights I went to the stadium parking lot, to be near the halogen.
+Game nights I’d go to the stadium parking lot, to be near the halogen.
 But I knew I needed something more immersive.
 It was like the worst SAD case ever.”

 “Is that grammatical?”

 “SAD is where people sit in front of UV panels in the winter.
 Only they are sad.
-Me… I’d say I’m a happy-go-lucky type.
+Me, I’d say I’m a happy-go-lucky type.
 With issues, okay.
 But I never felt desperate for light unless I was around light, and then it was this crazy magnetic pull.”

 “Why tonight?”